Blockades block liberation

 3. When a blockade is focused on a center of power, it creates a direction that reinstates the power center as the center.
 If protests turn toward a center, placing it in front, other group’s solutions are placed behind.
 By thereby turning its back on practical democracy, protest deposes liberation.
 This consolidates existing power centers.
 Nonviolence in the tradition of Gandhi enables us to turn toward each other, appointing each other as citizen-rulers, and assigning each other power.

-4. The blockade recreates a masculine measurement of strength, instead of innovatively organizing egalitarian and creative societies that intervene and displace other power structures.
+4. The blockade recreates a masculine measurement of strength, instead of innovative organizing of egalitarian and creative societies that intervene and displace other power structures.
 Vulnerable community building is replaced by an arena for power struggles.

 5. Instead of inventing, constructing, and experimenting with liberation, the blockade reproduces power games.
 Inviting and welcoming are displaced by scoring political points in the media.